joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

   <center><em> Table XX : Potential team workflows categorised by decision criteria.</em></center>
 </p>

-Based on the data we collected and the feature-centric, modular nature of the project brief, we decided to adopt a hybrid of the **scrum** and **kanban** methodologies.
+Based on the data we collected and the feature-centric, modular nature of the project brief, we decided to adopt a slightly modified version of the **scrum** methodology.
 Given our inexperience as software developers, the planning complexity demanded by the Waterfall model made it a poor choice for this project.

 The Kanban element in this workflow would be one master board on  which all of our backlog exists.
 The Scrum aspect in this workflow would be the fact that our work would be split into week long sprints where we work to accomplish the tasks set out at the start of the sprint.
 The idea behind this hybrid approach is that the iterative nature of scrum would help us reflect on our abilities and rescope our project if necessary.
 Moreover, the relatively short development lifecycle of the Scrum framework had the potential to provide us with invaluable insight into the weaknesses in our workflows.
 The idea was to then identify these weakness early in the project, learn from them, and rectify them in time for the next sprint.